harlo/FOIAbility-Workshop/README.md

 ## Installing NLTK

 NLTK can be seen as a companion to the Stanford Core NLP.
 NLTK is a robust package that contains a number of excellent NLP tools, and has a handy python API.
-The core module is already included in `requirements.txt`, but you also need to install its data package(s), which helps classify any language you throw at it.
+The core module is already included in `requirements.txt`, but you also need to install some data packages, which help classify any language you throw at it.

 For this demo, we will only be needing a small corpus; I chose the Averaged Perceptron Tagger corpus and the Punkt corpus.
 Run the following commands: